 If want to explore more further, here’s some of the best places to visit in Greece.

 Here’s what we managed to do in Western Crete in a week and a few more ideas for things to do in Chania with kids that we’d make a point of doing next time we visit.

 Read more about our family holiday in Crete at Kiani Beach Resort.

-Disclosure: our excisions and car hire in Crete were complimentary in exchange for coverage on my blog and social media as part of our stay at Kiani Beach Resort.
-This was an unpaid press trip.
+Disclosure: our excisions and car hire in Crete were complimentary in exchange for coverage on my blog and social media.
+This was part of our stay at Kiani Beach Resort, which was an unpaid press trip.

-If you are planning a family holiday to Crete why not pin this post about the best things to do in Chania and days out in Western Crete with kids for future reference.
+If you are planning a family holiday to Crete why not use Pinterest to save this post about the best things to do in Chania and days out in Western Crete with kids.